UFC superstar shot and killed at age 33 while taking evening walk

 - He was the founder of the Australian Top Team gym and a respected figure in Australia’s MMA community

-- Reports indicate the martial artiste had previously survived an attempted shooting outside his gym in February last year
+- Reports indicate the martial artist had previously survived an attempted shooting outside his gym in February last year

 UFC fighter Suman Mokhtarian has tragically died at the age of 33 after being shot dead in a suspected gang-related attack.